PenFed Promise Visa Review

 You can also become a PenFed member by paying a one-time membership fee to join the National Military Family Association or Voices for America’s Troops.
 Having a PenFed membership doesn’t guarantee that you’ll get approved for the PenFed Promise Visa® Card, so make sure your credit score looks great before you apply.

 The PenFed Promise Visa Card is one of the best no-frills credit cards on the market.
-It carries no fees.
-No annual fee.
-No foreign transaction fee.
-No fee when you make a balance transfer.
-Not even a fee on a cash advance.
+It carries no annual fee, no foreign transaction fee, no fee when you make a balance transfer, not even a fee on a cash advance.
 It’s a good thing PenFed is already a nonprofit organization, since they’re not making anything from this card other than finance charges from a seriously low variable APR range based on your creditworthiness.